 I genuinely mean that: it would really have been much better

 Other characters’ loathing of him is so marked that he seems to have become iconic of all archers.
-Even within the Iliad, other archers like Teukros and Meriones should show that Paris is no model.
+But other archers in the Iliad, like Teukros and Meriones, should show that the treatment of Paris is not typical.
 And neither Hector nor Helen reproaches him for being an archer.
 It’s only Diomedes that does that, and of course that’s because he’s just been beaten.
 In fact, Hector is very complimentary about Paris’ abilities in combat (even if Paris wasn’t good enough to stand up to Menelaus in a spear-duel in book 3):

 ‘You oddball!
 No man who is reasonable